mormond/ethereum-smartcontract/README.md

 truffle(development)>
 ```

+2. Copy and save the above off in a convenient location.

-And you are done with Smart Contract deployment!
+## And you are done with Smart Contract deployment!